enkidevs/curriculum/sql/dql/basic-queries/select.md

 The above command gets all of the *columns* and all of the *rows* from the `pokemon` table.

 We can also use the `SELECT` statement to specify the exact *columns* we want to keep from the table, and to discard the others.
 Depending on how the database was created, you might have to deal with complicated column names.
-In order to increase readability, the columns can be rename using *aliases* represented by the `AS` keyword.
+In order to increase readability, the columns can be renamed using *aliases* represented by the `AS` keyword.

 ```sql
 SELECT id, hp AS 'Health Points', attack